Kopia alternative,

 And here is where Restic wins:

 • Fewer moving parts.
-Restic is a single static binary with no daemon, no server component, no UI server to keep updated. restic backup, restic restore, restic forget.
+Restic is a single static binary with no daemon, no server component, no UI server to keep updated. restic backup restic restore restic forget.
 That's almost the whole surface area.

 • Older codebase, more audits.
 Restic has been around since 2015 and has seen multiple independent security reviews.
 Kopia is newer.
 Both are competent; Restic has more scar tissue.